-- A majority of our executives' compensation is performance-based. - Our executives do not have employment contracts. - Our executives' change in control agreements contain a double trigger and do not allow for tax gross-ups. - We do not have special pension plans, special retirement plans or other significant perquisites for executives. - Our executives participate in the same benefit programs as all other employees. - Our Board of Directors has established an incentive compensation recovery policy applicable to our NEOs in the event of a materially inaccurate financial statement. - We have robust stock ownership requirements applicable to our executives and directors. - Our securities trading policy prohibits any employee or director from shorting, hedging or pledging our stock. - The Compensation Committee has retained an independent compensation consultant. - We pay careful attention to stockholder dilution and burn rate in our equity compensation decisions. - We mitigate undue risk in our compensation programs and complete a comprehensive risk assessment each year.
+- A majority of our executives' compensation is based on their individual and the Company's performance. - Our executives do not have employment contracts. - Our executives' change in control agreements contain a double trigger and do not provide for tax gross-ups. - We do not have special pension plans, special retirement plans or other significant perquisites for executives. - Our executives participate in the same benefit programs as all other employees. - Our Board of Directors has established an incentive compensation recovery policy applicable to our NEOs that covers both cash and performance-based equity in the event of a materially inaccurate financial statement or performance metric criterion with or without a restatement of our financial statements. - We maintain forfeiture provisions in our equity awards such that unvested awards are generally forfeited upon a termination of employment (subject to limited exceptions for death, disability, and certain terminations related to a change in control). - We have robust stock ownership requirements applicable to our executives and directors. - Our insider trading policy prohibits any employee or director from shorting, hedging or pledging our stock.

 Pay and Performance Relationship: Attracting and retaining the executive talent we need to be successful is a key objective of our executive compensation program.
-It is equally important that our executives are motivated and rewarded to achieve objectives that provide long-term benefits to our stockholders.
-We have designed our executive compensation program so that a significant amount of our NEOs' compensation is performance-based to ensure the actual compensation paid to our NEOs is appropriately aligned with our Company's performance and stockholders' long-term interests.
+It is equally important that our executives are motivated to and rewarded for achieving objectives that provide long-term benefits to our stockholders.
+We have designed our executive compensation program so that a significant amount of our NEOs' compensation is tied to our Company's performance and stockholders' long-term interests.
 The charts below illustrate our emphasis on performance-based compensation.

-1Performance-Based Compensation = 2017 Annual Target Bonus + 2017 Long-Term Incentive, valued as of the date of the grant.
+Performance-Based Compensation = 2018 Annual Target Bonus + 2018 Long-Term Incentive, valued as of the date of the grant.

-Results of Shareholder Advisory Votes on Executive Compensation: When the Compensation Committee set compensation amounts for 2018 it took into account the results of the stockholder advisory vote on executive compensation that took place in May 2017.
-Although the vote was advisory and not binding, our stockholders indicated strong support of our executive compensation program for our NEOs as disclosed in the 2017 Proxy Statement (86,233,869 votes were in favor, 28,139 abstained and 653,351 voted against, with 6,478,541 broker non-votes).
-Over 98% of the votes cast and approximately 85% of the shares entitled to vote (the number of shares entitled to vote as of the record date was 101,843,488) approved our NEO compensation program.
+Results of Stockholder Advisory Votes on Executive Compensation: When the Compensation Committee set compensation amounts for 2019, it considered the results of the stockholder advisory vote on executive compensation that took place in May 2018.
+Our stockholders indicated strong support of our executive compensation program as disclosed in the 2018 Proxy Statement, with over 98% of the votes cast in favor of our executive compensation program.